 Ohanapecosh is in the southeast part of the park, just south of the Stevens Canyon Entrance.
 The area includes a visitor center, multiple day use areas, a large campground with 188 campsites, amphitheater, and interpretive trails.
 The visitor center has designated accessible parking; however, the route that connects it to the visitor center has high slopes.
 Exhibits, restrooms, and other facilities in the visitor center need some improvements to be accessible.
-These inefficiencies should be addressed in the upcoming (fiscal years 2025-2030) Great American Outdoors Act (GAOA) project that will include tactile exhibits, an improved theater area in the visitor center, and new informational panels with park information, maps, and trail information.
-Behind of the visitor center is a small outdoor interpretive plaza that has a firm, exposed aggregate surface, with some sections sinking, creating an uneven terrain.
+Behind the visitor center is a small outdoor interpretive plaza that has a firm, exposed aggregate surface, with some sections sinking, creating an uneven terrain.

-The day use areas at Loop A and Loop C offer experiences for picnicking and enjoying the oldgrowth forests around Ohanapecosh.
+The day use areas at Loop A and Loop C offer experiences for picnicking and enjoying the old-growth forests around Ohanapecosh.
 Both loops provide picnic tables, restrooms, and grills but are challenged with steep slopes, loose surfaces, and a need for accessible picnic tables.
 However, each day use area does have flat areas that could be used to provide an accessible picnicking experience for visitors.
 Not far from the Loop C Day Use Area is a group campsite that faces similar slope and surface challenges to accessibility, with the potential to make improvements.

 Between Loop D and Loop E is an amphitheater that has a designated accessible parking space and a gently sloped route to it.
 No seats currently exist in the amphitheater, and the stage can only be reached by stairs.
 A short walk from the amphitheater are two designated accessible campsites in Loop D, a comfort station, and a water spigot.
 Both campsites provide accessible parking but could use slight improvement to slopes around and to each facility provided.
 The routes to the nearby comfort station and water spigot are paved and accessible, but improvements to the interior of the comfort station and water spigot function is needed to make them fully accessible.
-The upcoming GAOA funding will also address accessible campsites and comfort stations throughout Ohanapecosh.